 Another funny story told by my uplines, and apparently still told today is the story of the crabs in a pot.
 That crabs will prevent other crabs who want to escape the pot by pulling them back in or pulling them down.
 The story goes that people in the working world also do this, by stepping on others to get ahead.
 I've never actually seen for myself if crabs actually pull each other down if one of them tries to escape, but I suppose it might be true.
 I do know of some people who will do anything to get ahead and they can be ruthless.

 Maybe the success you think there is in Amway simply doesn't exist.
 Let me repeat.
-Maybe the success you were led to believe exists in Amway, just isn't there.
+Maybe the success you were led to believe, just isn't there.
 Amway's been around more than 50 years.
-Why can't anyone name a dozen or so people who built their Amway business once, then walked away, collecting significant residual income since?
+Why can't anyone name a dozen or so people who built their Amway business once, then walked away, collecting significant income since?
 I wonder why Amway doesn't advertise this as a benefit of being an IBO?
 For that matter, can anyone even name and confirm one person who built Amway and walked away to retire in untold wealth?

 Speaking of crabs in a pot.
 Ever wonder why all these virtuous diamonds break away from their beloved mentors to form their own groups?
 Ever wonder why there are countless issues of diamonds suing diamonds over tool income?
 If the money coming in is uncountable, why can't these diamonds come to a peaceful agreement?
 Why use lawyers which many diamonds talk about as evil because lawsuits are often about getting something for nothing.

 Maybe it is the diamonds themselves who are crabs in the pot, all pulling each other down whenever one of them is on the verge of success?